cac-t-u-s/cac-t-u-s.github.io/pages/bpf.md

   - Move within the view without editing.
   - Double-click to zoom out completely

-> In standard or "Draw" modes, double-clicking on a point allows to set its precise X and Y values in a dialog box.
+> In standard or "Draw" modes, double-clicking on a point allows setting its precise X and Y values in a dialog box.
 >
 > <img src="bpf_img/bpf-editor-set-point.png">